 Teaching your kids good money habits now is easier than trying to help them unlearn poor habits and learn from their mistakes later.
 Even if you have made poor choices with your finances, I think most of us would agree that we’d rather have our kids learn from our mistakes than repeat them.

 This can be a little tricky, but do your best to still lead by example.
 If money is tight, stress the idea that you are still finding ways to save.
 You can show them that what you have saved has grown interest, and now you have more money than when you started.
-If you have money to deposit, take them to the credit union to show them how it works.
-While you are there, open a CUbby Savings account for them to save their own money too.

 Since you have shown them how to save money, explain the importance of saving money.
 Saving money allows us to pay for expensive items later.
 Saving also allows us to pay for emergencies when they happen.
-When we save our money, we can also generously gift others.
+When we save our money, we can also generously give to others.
 Helping your kids see these realities in your life and their lives help emphasize this even more.

 When your kids are ready to save, help them set a savings goal.
 Maybe their goal is to save 50% of their total allowance by the end of the month, or $50 by the time school starts.
 No matter what you set the goal to be, hitting that goal is a great accomplishment.
 Let your kids spend a little of the money they saved as a reward or give them an incentive instead to celebrate their achievement.